davidski/evaluator/README.md

 Background
 ==========

-The first iterations of Evaluator were created as part of a major healthcare institution's drive to move from a risk assessment program based upon qualitative labels (high/medium/low, etc.) to a quantitative model that could be used to compare potential projects more precisely.
-Taking a mature risk program and providing statistical sampling to quantitative numbers enabled this organization greater fidelity into its information risks, meeting HIPAA compliance obligations and providing business leaders at the manger to the board level with data to drive decision making.
+The first iterations of Evaluator were created as part of a major healthcare institution's drive to move from a risk assessment program based upon qualitative labels (high/medium/low, etc.) to a quantitative model that could be used to more precisely compare potential projects.
+Taking a mature risk program and providing statistical sampling with quantitative numbers enabled this organization greater fidelity into its information risks, meeting HIPAA compliance obligations, and providing business leaders from manger to board level with data to drive decision making.

-Since its first creation, versions of Evaluator have been deployed both in and outside of healthcare.
+Since its creation, versions of Evaluator have been deployed both in and outside of healthcare.

 How to Use
 ==========

 The Evaluator toolkit consists of a series of processes implemented in the [R language](https://www.r-project.org/).
-Starting from a simple Excel workbook, an organization can document the strategic risk scenarios that concern it.
+Starting from a simple Excel workbook, an organization can document its strategic risk scenarios.
 This workbook is then imported and ran through a simulation model to estimate the expected losses for each scenario.
-The results of these simulations can then be used for detailed analysis (a sample [Shiny](https://shiny.rstudio.com/) application is included) and creating a formal risk report.
+These simulations can then be used for detailed analysis (a sample [Shiny](https://shiny.rstudio.com/) application is included) and for creating a formal risk report.

-Evaluator takes a domain-driven and framework independent approach to strategic security risk analysis.
-Whether you use ISO, COBIT, HITRUST, PCI, or your own custom model for organizing your information security program, so long as you can describe what the major areas of your program are, what the controls in each area are, and what the threat scenarios look like for each domain, you can use Evaluator!
+Evaluator takes a domain-driven and framework-independent approach to strategic security risk analysis.
+Whether you use ISO, COBIT, HITRUST, PCI-DSS, or a custom model for organizing your information security program, so long as you can describe the major areas of your program, the controls in each area, and the threat scenarios for each domain, you can use Evaluator!

 Instructions
 ------------

-While not required, reviewing the OpenFAIR methodology and terminology is encouraged.
+While not required, reviewing the OpenFAIR methodology and terminology is highly encouraged.
 This README does not go into depth on the definitions of terms, which the OpenFAIR documents provide.

 Running the toolkit involves six steps: